-- be a full-time undergraduate student at Lynn University; - have successfully completed at least 12 credit hours at Lynn University; - have a minimum AGPA of 2.0; - receive the approval of their faculty advisor; - · meet with the Internship Director or other faculty member before the internship begins; - if an international student, have been studying for at least nine months in the U.S. on an F-1 visa. - international internships may be developed through the Center for International Programs.
+- Be a full-time undergraduate student at Lynn University; - Have successfully completed at least 30 credit hours at Lynn University; - Have a minimum AGPA of 2.0; - · Receive the approval of their faculty advisor; - Meet with the Director of Internships before the internship begins and receive a form noting approval for registration; - Attend regular class meetings and participate in online class activities. - If an international student, have been studying for at least nine months in the U.S. on an F-1 visa. - International internships may be developed through the Study Abroad Office in the Center for International Programs and Services.